 Couples can use free online therapy and relationship counseling hotline via phone, text, email, and video chat.
 Popular free online therapy and free relationship counseling services, like 7 Cups of Tea, allow users to remain anonymous while answering some of their most pressing relationship questions and obtaining mental health support from a neutral third party.

 Affordable Relationship Counseling Options

-Behavioral health and mental health concerns are now at the forefront of our society as we begin to understand the effects that early childhood trauma, abuse, and other traumatic events affect our overall well-being.
+Behavioral health and mental health concerns are now at the forefront of our society as we begin to understand the effects that early childhood trauma, eating disorders, abuse, and other traumatic events affect our overall well-being.
 Major health insurance companies like Blue Cross Blue Shield are now including behavioral health benefits in their health insurance plans.

 While not all online counselors and therapists can accept health insurance benefits as payment, many independent therapists and popular online therapy platforms like the ones mentioned above qualify for health insurance reimbursement with mental health-conscious health insurance providers like Blue Cross.

 When couples seeking counseling search for free relationship counseling services, free marriage counseling, or free online therapy with mental health professionals, what they often find is relationship coaching sites that provide limited free services for couples.
 Couples can log in to gain free access to group chats, online forums, web articles, and free relationship counseling over the phone.

 Free relationship counseling services online provide couples with a basic introduction to the world of online coaching and professional therapy.
 Free services are a great way for couples to learn how to use online forums and relationship platforms and how to engage with relationship advocates and support specialists online.